-Objectives refer not only to your reasons for designing your controls but your goals for the company as a whole.
-Examining the direction in which you’d like to take your organization can help you narrow down your approach to policies and procedures and view your risks and opportunities under the lens of your overall intentions for the future.
+Objectives refer not only to your reasons for designing your controls but also to the goals for your company.
+Clarifying the direction in which you’d like to take your organization can help you narrow your approach to policies and procedures and view your risks and opportunities through the lens of your overall intentions for the future.

-You can have operational objectives (“What do we want to achieve this year?”), reporting objectives (“All financial statements must be reliable”), and compliance objectives (imposed by government regulators or industry standards).
+You can have operational objectives (“What do we want to achieve this year?”), reporting objectives (“All financial statements must be reliable”), and COSO compliance objectives (“We will protect customer data as required by law”).

 What Challenges Are You Facing?

-Again, these challenges are not just those that prevent you from creating an internal control system.
+Again, these challenges are more than those that prevent you from creating an internal control system.
 Instead, the challenges stop you from moving your company in the desired direction.